Trump hails 'nice victory' on trade as EU whisky, wine makers left reeling

 Shares in European luxury goods, including British fashion brand Burberry (BRBY.L), and drinks companies, such as France’s Remy Cointreau (RCOP.PA), rose on Thursday, after the tariffs excluded cognac, champagne and leather goods.

-The size and scope of the tariffs were reduced considerably from a $25-billion list floated by Washington this year that included helicopters, major aircraft components, seafood and luxury goods.

-One person familiar with the case said the U.S. Trade Representative (USTR) was deliberately not using the full extent of WTO-approved ruling to coax the EU into negotiations.
+One person familiar with the case said the U.S. Trade Representative was deliberately not using the full extent of WTO-approved ruling to coax the EU into negotiations.

-“The U.S. has the authority to increase the tariffs at any time, or change the products affected.
-USTR will continually re-evaluate these tariffs based on our discussions with the EU,” it said.

-Airbus and U.S. firm Boeing (BA.N), the world’s two largest planemakers, have waged a war of attrition over subsidies at the WTO since 2004.
+Airbus and U.S. firm Boeing Co (BA.N), the world’s two largest planemakers, have waged a war of attrition over subsidies at the WTO since 2004.
 The dispute has tested the trade policeman’s influence and is expected to set the tone for competition from would-be rivals from China.

-Additional reporting by Tim Hepher, Julien Ponthus, Joice Alves, Alison Williams and Danilo Masoni in London, Philip Blenkinsop in Brussels, Joseph Nasr in Berlin and David Shepardson in Washington; Writing by Edmund Blair; Editing by Jon Boyle and Timothy Heritage
+Additional reporting by Tim Hepher, Julien Ponthus, Joice Alves, Alison Williams and Danilo Masoni in London, Philip Blenkinsop in Brussels, Joseph Nasr in Berlin, and David Shepardson and Andrea Shalal in Washington; Writing by Edmund Blair; Editing by Jon Boyle, Timothy Heritage and Jonathan Oatis